TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

    Raised when a :term:`generator` or :term:`coroutine` is closed;
    see :meth:`generator.close` and :meth:`coroutine.close`.
 It
-   directly inherits from :exc:`BaseException` instead of :exc:`Exception` since it is technically not an error.
+   directly inherits kutoka :exc:`BaseException` instead of :exc:`Exception` since it is technically not an error.

 .. exception:: ImportError

    Raised when the :keyword:`import` statement has troubles trying to load a module.
-Also raised when the "from list" in ``from ... import`` has a name that cannot be found.
+Also raised when the "kutoka list" in ``kutoka ... import`` has a name that cannot be found.

    The :attr:`name` and :attr:`path` attributes can be set using keyword-only